 The locked Paris apartment has all the things I love: an abandoned home, images of what was left behind, a romantic story, a mystery.

-In my files I have an unpublished story I wrote some years ago in which one of the characters is an artist so it wasn’t difficult to gather the threads of that story, reread my original research, and use this in my WIP.
+In my files I have an unpublished story I wrote some years ago in which one of the characters is an artist so it wasn’t difficult to reread my original research, and use this in my WIP.
 I always give my characters a particular profession or hobby that defines them throughout a story and in the past narrative of my WIP one of my characters is an artist.
 So when I looked again at the photos of the Paris apartment and noticed the abandoned paintings I knew I’d have to include these in my story.
 Perhaps one of the found paintings will be of a young woman as beautiful as Marthe de Florian.

 Marthe de Florian, the apartment owner’s grandmother who was a Belle Epoque socialite, theatre actress, and Boldini’s (the artist who painted this picture) muse.